Wednesday, 18 October

 Group Business Development Director, Norse Group

-Join us for an engaging and transformative panel session with distinguished experts from the Public and Private Sectors.
-Prepare to be part of a dynamic debate centred around the crucial topic of quality, not only in new homes but, more importantly, in our existing housing stock.
+Join us for an engaging and transformative panel session with experts from the Public and Private Sectors.
+Prepare to be part of a dynamic debate centred around the crucial topic of quality.

 A key focus will be on the quality of our current housing stock, a pressing concern.
 The gravity of the challenge ahead becomes evident when we consider the staggering numbers: Over 29 million homes require intervention by 2050, necessitating the retrofitting of over 4,000 homes every single day (Monday-Friday) until December 31, 2049, to meet NZC targets.